mylivingweb/easyengine/README.md

 - chkconfig for nginx, mysql, and php-fpm
 - secures mysql install
 - installs wordfence, ewww image optimizer, varnish-http-purge, and jetpack plugins (not activated however)
+- user can input admin username, prompted to not use admin or root
+- user can input admin email address

 **things left to do**
 - add iptables rules for 80,443 and potentially ssh